April 1917 - Boston, Massachusetts

 "Ok, let's leave a note for Daddy and we'll run along."

 I turned to the writing desk and folded a sheet into eighths and carefully tore one of the sections from the page.
-I hastily wrote our message and tucked it under the centerpiece on the dining table.
+I hastily wrote our message and tucked it under the centerpiece on the kitchen table.
 I checked my hair and put my apron aside before motioning Chris towards the door.

 "It's a long walk; you're not tired are you?"